Professional edition active

 • Corticosteroids

-• Anti-tumor necrosis factor-alpha antibodies
+• Tumor necrosis factor antibodies

-Because sarcoidosis often spontaneously resolves, asymptomatic patients and patients with mild symptoms do not require treatment, although they should be monitored for signs of deterioration.
-These patients can be followed with serial chest x-rays, pulmonary function tests (including diffusing capacity), and markers of extrathoracic involvement (eg, routine renal and liver function testing, annual slit-lamp ophthalmologic examination).
+Because sarcoidosis often spontaneously resolves, asymptomatic patients and patients with mild symptoms do not require treatment, although they should be monitored for the signs of deterioration.
+These patients can be followed with serial chest radiographs, pulmonary function tests (including diffusing capacity), and markers of extrathoracic involvement (eg, routine renal and liver function testing, annual slit-lamp ophthalmologic examination).
 The frequency of follow-up testing is determined by the severity of disease.

 • Worsening symptoms